pcafrica/advanced_programming_2023-2024/exam_rules.md

 All the answers and code must be original and written by the student.
 You are encouraged to use any resource, including books, notes, and online documentation, for reference and learning.
 However, make sure to acknowledge any external sources you consult in your documentation.

-## 10 open-ended questions (up to 1.5 points each)
+## Part 1: 10 open-ended questions (up to 1.5 points each)
 - Clarity of expression.
 - Depth of understanding of the theoretical concepts.
 - Application and analysis of knowledge.

-## Programming exercise (up to 15 points)
+## Part 2: Programming exercise (up to 15 points)
-- Correctness and efficiency of the code.
+- Syntactical and logical correctness of the code.
 - Clarity and organization of code.
-- Code testing and syntax correctness.
+- Code testing and efficiency.
 - Proper use of programming constructs and data structures covered during the course.
 - Code documentation and comments, explaining your design choices, how to build and run the program, its logic and flow.
 - Successful compilation and execution, fulfilling the given problem statement.
-- Use of programming constructs and data structures beyond the course content.
+- (Bonus) Use of programming constructs and data structures beyond the course content.

+Unless otherwise specified, you are encouraged to incorporate any third-party open-source library into your project.

 ## (Optional) Oral exam (increase or decrease by up to 3 points)
 - Clarity of expression.